radiegtya/meteoris2/README.md

 *1. What is a Controller*

-Controllers are class which are responsible for displaying dynamic data in the view.
+Controllers are classes which are responsible for displaying dynamic data in the view.

 *2. Creating a Controller (Backend)*

 Let's create a simple controller named PostsController that extends MeteorisController.

 ```
 PostsController = MeteorisController.extend({

 });
 ```

-> save this file in "lib/controllers/PostsController.js"
+save this file in ```lib/controllers/PostsController.js```

-*3. Create function inside Controller (Backend)*
+*3. Create functions inside Controller (Backend)*

 ```
 Backend.PostsController = MeteorisController.extend({
 	getOtherMessage: function(){